joearms/old.blog/_posts/2013-03-27-promoting-erlang.md

 I asked my American friends if saying that I thought that what we had done was not bad would be perceived as bragging, or would attract negative criticism.
-They ensured my that this was not the case and that it was OK to shout it from the roofs.
+They ensured me that this was not the case and that it was OK to shout it from the roofs.

 So I think I'll change strategy.
 The old method was: